alexbrunius/ihmp/index.md

 # Changelog:

+## 1.10.7.0
+New features:
+- Compatibility with 1.10.7 vanilla.

+Fixes:
+- Fix Renown (modernised) class having incorrect module layout.
+- Made Italian Claims on France Focus more consistently transfer Vichy Syria to Free France.
+- Soviet civil war no longer destroys infrastructure due to re-gauging.
+- Warlord focus not spawning factories in Shanxi impassable state anymore.
+- Added Chinese and PRC cores to new impassable East-Suiyan state, which allows full annexation in peacedeals by the AI.
+- Removed randomness which warlords willingly becomes a puppet of China, if China uses subjugate warlord focus.

+AI:
+- Latvia and Estonia no longer blocked from doing generic industry focuses.
+- Added new Japanese ai strategy plan going down the support Kodoha branch.
+- Siam reacts if Japan goes Support Kodoha, and stays neutral themselves instead of going fascist.
+- The Chinas reacting to Japan supporting Kodoha/Striking North and activating the Chinese civil war again.
+- Added ai_weight for Japan to improve workers conditions once if going Kodoha (going from 88% to 100% stability in peacetime).
+- Increased weights to integrating puppet warlords as China.
+- Stopped Greece AI to ask for investments.
+- Greece AI won't join a war willingly on the Allies side, they are neutral after all!
+- Added some more foci to pick later on for Greece.
+Added join Allies Focus pick to Greece, which is blocked until Greece's borders are threatend (Albania gone and Yugo in war).

 ## 1.10.5.1
 New features:
 - Japanese Technological Exchange NF no longer joins Axis but creates a new faction instead.